Faster, Smaller, and Smarter: Task-Aware Expert Merging for Online MoE Inference: Algorithm Design

 \subsection{Main Idea}

-Given the challenges of Problem (\ref{problem1}), we propose to utilize the MAB theory for learning and predicting unknown information.
-MAB-based methods are particularly well-suited, as they not only provide theoretical performance guarantees but also offer interpretability compared to conventional end-to-end learning approaches \cite{bouneffouf2024tutorial}.
+Given the challenges of Problem (\ref{problem1}), reinforcement learning (RL) is less suitable, due to the absence of long-horizon state transitions~\cite{fu2026heterogeneous}.
+We therefore adopt an MAB framework, which offers theoretical performance guarantees and greater interpretability compared to end-to-end learning methods\cite{bouneffouf2024tutorial, dai2024cost}.
 However, existing MAB methods are inadequate due to the presence of both non-linear parameters and a continuous decision space.
 Here, we introduce a novel framework, tree-structured adaptive neural bandit router, \texttt{Tanbr}, for fine-tuning and online inference within a pre-trained MoE. \texttt{Tanbr} includes the following steps:\\ i) \textbf{Tree Partitioning.} An infinite binary cover tree is used to discretize the \textit{continuous decision space}, where each decision corresponds to a feasible merging weight.
 The tree structure allows for the systematic generation of candidate merging weights that satisfy the given constraints. \\ ii) \textbf{Neural Bandit Framework.} To handle the \textit{non-linear dependencies} of reward, a neural bandit approach is employed.
 It utilizes the power of deep neural networks to learn the mapping from merging weights to rewards, while the UCB method \cite{pmlrzhou20a} guides the selection of merging weights by balancing exploration and exploitation.
 The network’s output layer generates \textit{multi-dimensional reward} estimates, allowing the merged expert to effectively support multiple tasks.\\ iii) \textbf{Incremental Learning and Exploration.} The selected decision guides the merging of experts within the pre-trained MoE for fine-tuning/inference, the observed reward is then used to update the parameters of \texttt{Tanbr}.
 As exploration progresses, the tree is incrementally expanded to generate a finer set of candidate merging weights for improved decision-making.